mpatfield/homebridge-easy-mqtt/README.md

 - `uuid` — A unique string (recommend using a (UUID generator)[https://www.uuidgenerator.net/])
 - `name` — The display name for the characteristic
 - `getTopic` — The topic which provides the numeric value
-- `units` — (Optional) The units which will be displayed at the end of the numeric value
+- `units` - The units which will be displayed at the end of the numeric value

 Since `customCharacteristics` is an array, you may define as many custom characteristics as you wish.